agent-indigo/invoices-web/README.md

 ## Braden Hynes

-## Desctiption
+## Description

 ### Invoices

-A simple invoice manager.
+A simple invoice manager built on the PERN stack.

+### Not suitable for production

-## Notes
+## Extra Scripts

+- `server`: Starts only the server
-- You can start the Express server and the React client by running `npm run stack`.
+- `stack` : Starts both the server and the client.

+## Preparations

+Before starting the server for the first time, create a new SQL database and leave it empty.
+Also copy `environmentTemplate.txt` to `.env` and fill in the values.
+The schema will be built or updated automatically when you start the server.